What are the True Colors Personality Types?

 True Colors Personality Type Development

-Your Personality Type has a developmental process that can be observed throughout an individual’s life.
+Your Personality Type has a developmental process that you can observe throughout an individual’s life.

 The early phases of our lives help determine the order of our four Colors and the development of our secondary Colors.